andrei-migunov/FYS-Aesthetics-of-Computing/schedule.md

 Sept 30 |
 Topic: Cyberpunk (so-called)
 Reading for this day: Neuromancer Chs.
 1 - 10
-Viewing for this day: [Ghost in the Shell 1](https://images.squarespace-cdn.com/content/v1/54fc8146e4b02a22841f4df7/1607911330497-XMAI541HOOKCW5MUUERG/ghostintheshell.jpg), [Ghost in the Shell]()
+Viewing for this day: [Ghost in the Shell 1](https://images.squarespace-cdn.com/content/v1/54fc8146e4b02a22841f4df7/1607911330497-XMAI541HOOKCW5MUUERG/ghostintheshell.jpg), [Ghost in the Shell2 ]()
-Supplementary: Ghost in the Shell (1995)
+Supplementary: Watch - Ghost in the Shell (1995)

 ____________________________________